 Neighborhood councils also receive printing and mailing services, subject to funding availability as well as specification requirements.
 Please e-mail the staff liaison to receive a copy of the Neighborhood Council Printing Guidelines and to coordinate your print job.

-Neighborhood Council Information
+Neighborhood Council and Group Information

 The Richmond Neighborhood Coordinating Council (RNCC) is the umbrella organization for the many neighborhood councils in Richmond, California.
 Learn more about RNCC by visiting their website.